dechamps/videojitter/EXAMPLES.md

 Player on Windows 11.
 The display is being driven at 240 Hz.

 Aside from a couple of outliers near the 11-second mark, what is interesting in this example is a seemingly periodic pattern of delayed frames.
-Each frame is delayed by exactly one refresh interval, which at 240 Hz is ~4.2 ms.
+The affected frames are delayed by exactly one refresh interval, which at 240 Hz is ~4.2 ms.

 This phenomenon can be explained by the display refresh rate (240 Hz) not being a perfect whole multiple of the video FPS (24/1.001 FPS).
 Most of the time each